dyninst/dyninst/docs/dyninstAPI/public/BPatch_thread.h.rst

   .. cpp:function:: unsigned getBPatchID()

     This function returns a Dyninst-specific identifier for this thread.
-    These ID’s apply only to running threads, the BPatch ID of an already terminated thread my be repeated in a new thread.
+    These ID's apply only to running threads, the BPatch ID of an already terminated thread my be repeated in a new thread.

   .. cpp:function:: BPatch_function * getInitialFunc()